thedevdojo/wave-website/content/docs/getting-started.md

 **Wave** is built on top of the popular <a href="https://laravel.com" target="_blank">Laravel Framework</a>.
 It's not necessary that you know Laravel; however, a basic understanding of the framework will definitely help.

-Building apps with Wave should be fun and exciting!
-It has a ton of features to save you hundreds of hours.
-Let's breifly cover some of the key features.
+Wave has been built with the intention of helping anyone build their next great idea at no cost.
+Wave provides features found in many popular SaaS platforms, which will save you hundreds of hours.

 ### Key Features